numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

    source files don't import distutils because most source files don't care how they're distributed, so long as they are; these source files thus don't care about details of how distutils' API works.
-   This PEP is in some sense about changing how numpy and related packages API works, so the relevant metric is to look at sources files that are choosing to directly interact with that API, which is sort of like what we get by looking at import statements.
+   This PEP is in some sense about changing how numpy's and related packages' APIs work, so the relevant metric is to look at source files that are choosing to directly interact with that API, which is sort of like what we get by looking at import statements.